dcos/dcos-docs/1.7/administration/high-availability/multi-zone.md

 - If a masters-containing zone fails, apps in other zones continue to run.
 However, app updates or rescheduling of failed apps is not possible until a quorum of masters come up.
 - The total cross-sectional bandwidth between zones is limited.
 This means that performance can be degraded for data (I/O) intensive DC/OS services if deployed across zones.

-# Cross-Zone Masters and Cross-Zone Zgents Within a Region
+# Cross-Zone Masters and Cross-Zone Agents Within a Region
 DC/OS masters and agents span multiple zones within a region.

 #### Recommendations